MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-Exchange-with-DPM.md

     4. In **Notification** click **Send an e-mail when the recovery completes**, and specify the recipients.
 Separate the e-mail addresses with commas.

 -   You can monitor the process on the **Monitoring** tab.
-A â€˜recovery successâ€™ alert shows when recovery finishes.
+A ‘recovery success’ alert shows when recovery finishes.

     Open the folder where are located recovery files and rename it with a shorter name.
 This will make the recovery process easier.
 Create a share in the recovery folder.